phreaknik/phonon-network/README.md

     // Add signature of msg hash
     Signature tmpSig = Signature.getInstance(Signature.ALG_ECDSA_SHA_256, false);
-    tmpSig.init(certsAuthPrivate, Signature.MODE_SIGN);
+    tmpSig.init(idPrivate, Signature.MODE_SIGN);
     tmpSig.signPreComputedHash(msgHash, (short) 0, MessageDigest.LENGTH_SHA_256, apduBuffer, sigOff);

     ...
   }
 ```

-Here the card receives a hash and signs it using its identity key (`certsAuthPrivate`), returning that signature as a response.
+Here the card receives a hash and signs it using its identity key (`idPrivate`), returning that signature as a response.
 Thus, the requester can verify that the public key yeilded from the card earlier corresponds to the private key which made this signature.

 ## Certifying a Card

-Each SafeCard is loaded with a certificate from the GridPlus certificate authority.
-This is nothing more than a signature on the card's identity public key (which the card has proven to have) by an ECDSA key pair controlled by GridPlus at the time of card issuance.
+Each SafeCard is loaded with a certificate from the card issuer.
+This is nothing more than a signature on the card's identity public key (which the card has proven to have) by an ECDSA key pair controlled by the issuer at the time of card issuance.
 Once loaded, the cert cannot be modified or removed.

 The cert can be inspected at any time by any user with a card reader.
-It proves that GridPlus issued the card in question and is a prerequisite for most SafeCard-based interactions on the Lattice1.
+It proves the identity of the card issuer and, in the case of GridPlus, is a prerequisite for most SafeCard-based interactions on the Lattice1 (many are independent to the Phonon Network).

-> GridPlus certificates are not *required* in the Phonon Network, but they *are* utilized in the data transport layer used by Lattice1 devices, which must first check the certification of a counterparty before creating a secure channel and accepting payment.

 ### Trusted Certificate Signers

 When the certificate is loaded, its signer (whose public key is also included in the payload) is also verified to have signed the certificate.
 As long as this check passes, the certificate loading should succeed.
 The signer's public key is stored globally to validate interactions with other cards later on.

-> In the future, additional certificate signers may be added to SafeCards on the Phonon Network.
-These will need to be signed the by original certificate signer (GridPlus), as allowing arbitrary certificate signers to validate cards introduces many new attack vectors.
-However, it is GridPlus' intention to interoperate with other card issuers (e.g. Status) in the context of the Phonon Network should they be interested.
+> Unfortunately, cards cannot interoperate with unknown certificate signers, as this would undermine the entire security model of the system.
+We are still researching how we might, in the future, interoperate with other card issuers should they wish to use the Phonon Network.

 # Accounting on the Card